smikhalevski/doubter/README.md

 // ❌ ValidationError: numberGreaterThanOrEqual at /age: Must be greater than or equal to 18
 ```

-Infer user type from the shape:
+Infer the user type from the shape:

 ```ts
 type User = typeof userShape['output'];